risk-first/website/introduction/One-Size-Fits-No-One.md

 But, following a methodology means that you are trusting something _other_ than your own judgement to make decisions on what actions to take: perhaps the methodology recommends some activity which wastes time, money or introduces some new risk?

-So following a software methodology is therefore an act of _trust_.
-But why should we place trust in any _one_ methodology, given there are so many alternatives, and they all recommend different actions?
-Should there not be more agreement between them, and if not, why not?
+Following a software methodology is therefore an act of _trust_:

+- Why should we place trust in any _one_ methodology, given there are so many alternatives?
+- Should there not be more agreement between them, and if not, why not?
+- How can a methodology _possibly_ take into account the risks on _my_ project?

-In this section, we're going to have a brief look at some different software methodologies, and try to explain why they are different.
+In this section, we're going to have a brief look at some different software methodologies, and try to explain _why_ they are different.
 Let's start with Waterfall.

 ## Waterfall